Local SEO for Small Businesses

 Valuable SERP real estate exists outside of standard Local Packs and your well-optimized content is your ticket to take up that space.

-It’s a good idea for small businesses to extrapolate anywhere they can to send more localized ranking signals whenever possible to increase the breadth of their relevance to queries.
+It’s a good idea for small businesses to extrapolate anywhere they can to send more local seo signals whenever possible to increase the breadth of their relevance to queries.

 Make sure your homepage H1 and/or title tags feature your business name and city as they’ll lend weight to your local ranking.